 Brewing time, water quality, the grind size, and other factors that you can learn and master will turn a good cup into a great cup of coffee.
-The water to coffee ratio is one that is quick and easy to understand and start applying, so let’s dive into why it is important.
+The water to coffee ratio is one that is quick and easy to understand and start applying, grab a bag from your favourite coffee store or Toronto coffee roaster let’s dive into why it is important.

 Why is the water to coffee ratio important?

 You probably know someone who thinks they can only get what they need from coffee if they have a strong cup in the morning, and if it isn’t a strong one the coffee is bad or not even worth it.
 Because of that, they load up their coffee drippers, french press, or pour over with as much coffee as they can trying to achieve that desired taste.

 I’m sorry to break it to you but that’s not how it really works.
 More coffee grounds don’t mean better coffee.
 It might sound counterintuitive because you’d think more coffee, more caffeine, should equal a bolder, stronger cup.
 But that’s not how you extract the best out of your coffee.
 The trick is in how water mixes with coffee and extracts the flavours from the beans.